Sapphire has been tracking a trending attack vector known as ‘Multifactor Authentication (MFA) Fatigue’ (MITRE ID: T1621).

 By doing so, end users must select a number from a selection of choices that matches what they see on the authentication page.

-Since an attacker does not have visibility of this number, they cannot simply rely on a user hitting ‘Yes’ (as shown below).
+Since an attacker does not have visibility of this number, they cannot simply rely on a user hitting ‘Yes’ (see below).

-Additionally, if users receive MFA Fatigue attack notifications, their credentials have been compromised, and their passwords should be reset as soon as possible.
+Additionally, if users receive notifications, their credentials have been compromised, and their passwords should be reset as soon as possible.
 This ensures that the threat actor can no longer generate push notifications on the victim’s device.

 How Can Sapphire Help You Against MFA Fatigue Attack?